 Compare the coefficient estimates of the treatment-trial interaction variable.
 How did it change after using the weights?

 In the model with weights, the magnitude of the absolute value of the coefficients for TP and Trial are larger, and p-value become smaller.
-Therefore using the weights makes it more statistically significant and magnitude of its impact on electricity consumption larger.
+Therefore using the weights makes it more statistically significant and magnitude of its impact on electricity consumption larger. **What are the numbers?
+What is the difference in magnitudes?
+Being 2x larger vs 10x larger is important to note! -1 pt**

 Interpret the coefficient estimate for the first regression without weights.
 If you were consulting CER on the effectiveness of the C4 treatment, what would you conclude?